 - After the pitch, you will write a reflection report which will help you in establishing a clear picture of your current professional identity.

-2IPS2 assesses professional skill “Presentation” where you’ll learn to pitch yourself, but may also be handy for other pitches.
+The recruiter training assesses professional skill “Presentation” where you’ll learn to pitch yourself, but may also be handy for other pitches.
 Furthermore “Writing” is assessed in the creation of your personal CV.
 Additionally, professional skill “Reflection” is assessed by letting you reflect on your own professional identity and the way you present yourself.
 You will participate in this training when doing 2IPE0, but in rare occasions you may do it earlier after making arrangements with Elisabeth Melby.
-It is mandatory to have passed 2IPS2 to obtain a grade for 2IPE0!
+It is mandatory to have passed the recruiter training component to obtain a grade for 2IPE0!

 Next to the mandatory coaching elements, you can opt for additional formats of coaching, with different focus and different intensity.